-- alumni (graduates) of Bauhaus-Universität Weimar / Bauhaus Summer School
+- Alumni (graduates) of the Bauhaus-Universität Weimar or the Bauhaus Summer School

 10. Who pays the »BUW fee«?

-- Students who are currently enrolled in the Bauhaus-Universität Weimar summer semester 2019.
+- Students who are enrolled in the Bauhaus-Universität Weimar for the current semester during August

-- Prospective students who received a letter of admission for the Bauhaus-Universität Weimar for the winter semester 2019/20.
+- Prospective students who received a letter of admission for the Bauhaus-Universität Weimar for the following semester

 11. Which documents qualify as appropriate verification?

 - Students: certificate of matriculation of your home university OR student ID card (incl. expiration date).
 It must be apparent that you are an enrolled student during the time of the Bauhaus Summer School in August.